skipstorm/fun_with_checkboxes/README.md

 # fun_with_checkboxes
- Some CSS and JS snippets for checkboxes
+ Some scriptless snippets using checkboxes